issuu/sure-deploy/README.md

 sure-deploy converge --host <SWARMHOST> <STACKNAME>
 ```

-### `check` (Deprecated)

-**DEPRECATED**: Use the `verify` command below, it supports parsing your
-`docker-compose.yml`, so the deployments it supports are more universal.

-After a `docker swarm` deployment has converged it might have ended in one of
-two states:

-1. The deployment succeeded.
-Congratulations, you are good to go.
-2. The deployment failed.
-This might be due to any number of things.
-Maybe the
-   configuration was invalid, the containers could not be started or have been
-   rolled back.

-After a deployment you have to check.
-The `check` subcommand does exactly this:
-checks whether the deployment was successful.

-What `check` currently supports is to make sure all images run the same image,
-passed on the command line.
-This is clearly not a comprehensive works-for-all
-solution, for a more universal solution use the `verify` command.

 ### `verify`

 After a `docker swarm` deployment has converged it might have ended in one of